0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ![[infra-from-code.gif]]

 (mockup of Shuttle Console)
+(will be animated in the final video)

 notes:

 ## Shuttle Console

-In a few weeks Shuttle plan to release a web console to allow you to visualise and manage projects, resources, logs, and so forth.
+In a few weeks Shuttle plan on releasing a web console to allow you to visualise and manage projects, resources, logs, and so forth.

 This will expose the details that are already availble on the command line, but in an alternative way.